Parliamentary constituencies in Staffordshire

-The ceremonial county of Staffordshire (which includes the area of the Stoke-on-Trent unitary authority) is divided into 12 seats - 4 borough and 8 county constituencies.
+The ceremonial county of Staffordshire (which includes the area of the Stoke-on-Trent unitary authority) is divided into 12 seats - 2 borough and 10 county constituencies, one of which includes part of the Metropolitan Borough of Dudley.
 Staffordshire is a county in the West Midlands of England.
-At the 2019 general election, for the first time in history all of Staffordshire's elected MPs were Conservatives.
+At the 2024 general election, nine of the seats were won by Labour and three by the Conservatives.